Primary Spine Practitioner Residency

-This two year, fulltime Residency is designed to produce a highly skilled, first-contact and continuing care Primary Spine Care Practitioner (PSP) specifically trained to diagnose and manage the majority of patients with spine-related disorders using evidence-based methods.
+This two year, fulltime Residency is designed to produce a highly skilled, first-contact and continuing care Primary Spine Practitioner (PSP) specifically trained to diagnose and manage the majority of patients with spine-related disorders using evidence-based methods.
 The program emphasizes advanced clinical training and experience in interdisciplinary settings on a foundation of relevant academic courses, self-directed research, publication and teaching.
 The program develops PSPs who act as clinicians, consultants, researchers and scholars capable of participating with and able to lead a multidisciplinary, integrative health care team.
-At the conclusion of the two years of Residency, a six month or one year, fully funded fellowship may be arranged in a clinic caring for underserved populations in the developing world.
+Those who complete the two year residency are eligible to sit for the Diplomate examination offered by the Academy of Chiropractic Orthopedists.
 Residents are selected on a competitive basis and openings are limited.
 The resident receives an annual stipend and health benefits.

 - Two-year, full-time appointments